 (2) Add the vegetables to the boiling water.
 Add them in increments if some vegetables will take longer to blanch than others.
 I added the broccoli first, then the asparagus two minutes later.
 Here is a super handy printable chart from My Frugal Home with various vegetable blanching times.

 (3) Undercook the veggies by 30 seconds and immediately strain.
 Rinse the blanched asparagus and broccoli under cold running water for a minute or two until chilled.
 Blanched veggie perfection – no ice bath!

 I used whole wheat pasta from Severino.
 This is hands down my favorite pasta brand that can be purchased in a grocery store (I get mine at Whole Foods).
 I especially love gemelli and use it all the time.
 Evidence.
 Evidence.

 Gemelli is great in a pasta salad for it’s shape, but you could also use rotini or penne.
 I prefer whole wheat for nutritional reasons, plus the texture holds up really well (and is even enhanced) after a long marinade in the fridge.
 No gummy noodles for the win.

 I added cherries to my salad for a sweet pop, and because….duh.
 Cherries are amazing.
 They have a short season, and I’m gonna use ’em while they’re here!

 Sliced cucumbers and julienned carrots add lots of crunch, and fun texture.

 I used lemon-thyme and if you have it, it’s so, so good.
 If you don’t have it, regular ol’ thyme is perfectly delicious.
 You could also use basil, chives, or parsley (or a combo!).

-Make it Carnivorous: this would be fab with chicken and/or cured meats like prosciutto or salami
+Make it Carnivorous: this would be fab with chicken and/or cured meats like pepperoni or salami

 Make it Dairy-lovin’: ricotta salata all the way; if you can’t find it, fresh mozzarella pearls are nice